IF1007/gateway/README.md

 * Routing / composition :heavy_check_mark:
 * Authentication / authorization :heavy_check_mark:
 * Request logging :heavy_check_mark:
+* Caching :heavy_check_mark:
 * Rate limiting
-* Caching
 * Metrics collection

-By now, the microobs API gateway supports the three checked concerns.
+By now, the microobs API gateway supports the checked concerns.

 This module has been developed using the [Node.js](https://nodejs.org/) platform together with the flexible [Express framework](https://expressjs.com/).
 Trying to bring a different, preferably more flexible, approach, the gateway supports not only the usual REST communication mechanism (a common pattern adopted by various microservices implementations), but also the [GraphQL](https://graphql.org/) query language.
 GraphQL brings a distinct approach by letting the consumers query exactly what they want, thus avoiding underfetching and overfetching.
 A valuable discussion can be found [here](https://www.howtographql.com/basics/1-graphql-is-the-better-rest/).